Quantcast

 Rewatch Value 10.0

-Then we have Sisyphus.
+Then The Myth of Sisyphus book shows up in episode 3.
 His whole deal is pushing a boulder up a hill and then watching it roll back down again.
 Forever.
-On paper, that sounds miserable, because it is.
-But Camus’ whole point is that once Sisyphus understands the situation everything changes.
-The gods can control the hill and the rock, but they can’t control his attitude.
-Gravity is the law. repetition is the fate.
-There’s no rebellion arc where he can break free and ride off into the sunset.
-The rolling is the story.
+On paper that sounds miserable, and it surely is, but Camus’ whole point is that once Sisyphus understands the situation everything changes, because while the gods can control the hill and the rock, they can’t control his attitude.
+Gravity is the law.
+Repetition is his fate.
+There’s no rebellion arc where he can break free and live happily ever after.

-So you cultivate anyway.
-You roll the rock anyway.
-You try to save your boyfriend for the N+1 time anyway.
+So, you cultivate anyway, you roll the rock anyway, you try to save your boyfriend from dying for the N+1 time anyway.

 Was this review helpful to you?